Ostankino Tower: Initial design

 Nikolai Nikitin suggested constructing a 540-meter rocket, but the proposed tower had minimal foundation, with only a 4.6-meter base underground.
 Many of Nikitin's colleagues expressed concerns about the stability of the structure and recommended reinforcing it with 40-meter piles.
 They even wrote collective letters to halt construction.
 However, despite their efforts, the project was ultimately completed and the tower remained stable.
 This was primarily due to the shifted center of gravity.
-The center of gravity can be compared to the Soviet toy called Nevalashka, which means that the structure can sway in strong winds.
+The center of gravity can be compared to a roly-poly toy, which means that the structure can sway in strong winds.
 The maximum deflection of the spire throughout the construction process was approximately 12 meters.
 Certainly, in addition to the shifted center of gravity, there was a need for further structural reinforcement.
 As a result, a total of 150 steel cables were carefully installed inside.
 In order to safeguard against any potential corrosion of the iron over time, the cables were coated with a substance known as gun oil.
 This particular type of petroleum oil is made thicker by combining it with petrolatum and ceresin.